hawley-jeffrey-bah/payment-accuracy/website/pages/programs/dod-commercial-pay.md

   cyp6_atp1_8: Training
   cyp7_app1_8: Change Process
   cyp7_atp1_8: Training
+  cyp7_ucp1: '104.37'
+  cyp7_ucp1_1: 'In order to prove a payment is legal, proper and correct, all documentation
+    associated with the payment must be reviewed.
+Supporting documentation may include contracts, contract modifications, invoice, receiving reports, and in some cases payment vouchers and funding documents.
+If the Payment Integrity

+    Commercial Pay key supporting documentation, cannot be provided timely during the Payment Integrity Information Act of 2019 (PIIA) Compliance review or is not readily available because it is not properly maintained in various systems then the payment cannot be determined as proper or improper until further

+    research is conducted.

+    The specific documentation that is missing are the original credit card statements.
+    The request for payment is electronically transmitted to the payment system, certified, and released for payment.
+Without the original documentation supporting the transactions presented for payment, the Department is unable to

+    verify if the correct amount was paid.'
   cyp8: 'When a payment cannot be reviewed due to missing or insufficient key supporting
     documentation (KSD), the payment is considered unknown until an accurate determination can be made.
 Occasionally, the KSD is maintained by a different Component or section